-The impact on electric utility rates from commercial electrification is slightly more modest compared to residential electrification.
-Nonetheless, there is an 11-year cumulative net positive revenue of roughly \$560 million associated with commercial building and vehicle electrification.
-Medium- and heavy-duty vehicles are generally considered less flexible compared to light-duty vehicles, as fleet owners often have operational constraints that must be met (e.g., scheduled cargo deliveries).
-However, on average, many medium- and heavy-duty vehicles, such as buses and large tractor-trailers, tend to charge during off-peak periods; this keeps incremental distribution costs lower compared to their light-duty counterparts in and improves their beneficial impact on electric rates by using spare capacity on the grid.
+The impact on electric utility rates from commercial electrification is similar to that of residential electrification.
+There is an 11-year cumulative net positive revenue of roughly \$1.5 billion associated with commercial building and vehicle electrification.
+Medium- and heavy-duty EVs are generally considered less flexible compared to light-duty EVs, as fleet owners often have operational constraints that must be met (e.g., scheduled cargo deliveries).
+However, on average, many medium- and heavy-duty vehicles, such as buses and large tractor-trailers, tend to charge during off-peak periods.
+This keeps incremental distribution costs lower compared to their light-duty counterpartsviii and improves their beneficial impact on electric rates by using spare capacity on the grid.

-7 Demand flexibility was not considered in this analysis.
+&lt;sup>7 Demand flexibility was not considered in this analysis.